Lottery projects

 We have collaborated with organisations and charities offering free online workshops to bring people together, particularly for those in isolation to share a moment in folding.
 In collaboration with the Oxfordshire County Library we offered a monthly origami fold for all ages which would ‘sell out’ with 140 tickets.
 We also offered individual sessions for vulnerable groups including those suffering from bereavement, with long-term mental and physical health conditions and families who have adopted children.
 We are experienced in Zoom and work with others to run groups to bring joyful connecting time.
 Our sessions can help start a new hobby that can continue for a life-time.

-We are so proud as to what has unfolded with this project to help people during this time…
+We are so proud as to what has unfolded with this project to help people during the pandemic

-Our work has included working regularly with nurses who look after patients; bringing care to those caring for others.
+Our work included working regularly with nurses who look after patients; bringing care to those caring for others.
 Even behind those masks we can see the smiles from sessions.

 We would love to see your creations.
 Do share on social media: #Origamilove Twitter @DrLizzieBurns or @Origamipulse or Instagram @drlizzieburns